 This type of trial balance is important for verification.
 It ensures that closing was performed correctly and that all the temporary accounts were reduced to zero, by closing entries.
 When manually creating financial statements in Excel, a post closing trial balance is an effective tool.
 Given that most general ledger systems are automated, these types of trial balances are not as prevalent in accounting departments, as they once were.

 As previously stated, only permanent accounts should be listed on this type of trial balance.
-If any income statement accounts still hold a balance, or if the income summary account is still listed with an amount, the closing process didn’t go as intended.
+If any income statement accounts still hold account totals or a balance, or if the income summary account is still listed with an amount, the closing process didn’t go as intended.
 It is important to review the accounts and troubleshoot any errors in the closing process once identified.

 Types of accounts included on a post closing trial balance:

-The accounting cycle is an involved process that requires different stages of analysis and preparation.
+The accounting cycle is an involved process that requires different stages of analysis, adjustments and preparation.
 Towards the beginning of the cycle, transaction analysis and journal entries are recorded for items such as accounts payable and accounts receivable.
-At the end of the cycle, an unadjusted and adjusted trial balance are created, before closing entries are posted and a post closing trial balance is prepared.
+At the end of the cycle, an unadjusted trial balance and adjusted trial balance are created, before closing entries are posted and a post closing trial balance is prepared.
 It is important to know the nuances of the accounting cycle, to understand what a trial balance is.

 If the general ledger system has a post closing trial balance feature, then preparing the report is straightforward.
-If the trial balance is prepared manually in Excel, it typically takes time at the end of the accounting period to make the adjusting and closing entries, to produce the post closing entries.
+If the trial balance is prepared manually in Excel from spreadsheets, it typically takes time at the end of the accounting period to make the adjusting and closing entries, to produce the post closing entries.
 The amount of time is contingent on the complexity of the business and the experience of the preparer.